Essential Restaurant Kitchen Equipment: The Ultimate Checklist

 Gone are the days of yelling out orders to the kitchen or tacking up hand-written tickets on the line.
 Many restaurants today use a kitchen display system (KDS) to keep things moving efficiently in the kitchen and throughout the entire restaurant.

 Mounted to the wall (or on a counter stand), kitchen display systems allow kitchen staff to view all open orders on one screen.
-This makes it easier for the kitchen to stay organized and fulfill orders accurately and on time, all while keeping things moving according to plan in the front-of-house, too.
+This makes it easier for the kitchen to stay organised and fulfil orders accurately and on time, all while keeping things moving according to plan in the front-of-house, too.
 How?
 A KDS receives POS orders in real time, improving ordering speed and accuracy.
 A KDS can also aggregate all orders from kiosk, online ordering, and third-party channels.

 The best KDS units are also durable and built with hardware that can handle the heat of the kitchen, rated for higher temperatures and more long-lasting than iPad screens.